Popular music in Croatia: 1980s

 From punk rock emerged the new wave, and Croatia developed a successful scene of its own called Novi val (meaning New wave).

 The scene included some the most notable Croatian artists such as Prljavo Kazalište, Azra, Haustor, Film and Aerodrom.
 This period of the Croatian rock is covered in the rockumentary Sretno dijete released in 2003.
 Following the decline of the Novi val scene, many new artists emerged during the 1980s: the art rock and New Romantic bands such as Boa and Dorian Gray, the latter led by Massimo Savić, and also the synthpop duo Denis & Denis which featured Marina Perazić, originally from Rijeka, who later became a solo pop artist.
 Furthermore, from the 1980s to the early 1990s was a great generation which brought out Tomislav Ivčić whose famous song "Večeras je naša fešta" (meaning "Tonight is our night/party") was considered to be one of the best generational songs to have been written, and is also considered to be one of the most chosen karaoke songs to sing.
 Through this composer, Dalmatia (the Adriatic coast line region) has changed forever due to his great influence, musically and politically.

 In another city on the Adriatic coast, in Split, a notable heavy metal group was Osmi putnik, formed in 1985, which featured the now popular solo pop singer Gibonni.
-Another popular act from this city was the pop group Magazin, while one of the most popular mainstream pop acts in the country was Novi fosili, initially with Đurđica Barlović on vocals, later replaced by Sanja Doležal.
+Another popular act from this city was the pop group Magazin, where some of the most famous female pop singers began their careers, while one of the most popular mainstream pop acts in the country was Novi fosili, initially with Đurđica Barlović on vocals, later replaced by Sanja Doležal.

 A late 1980s popular act was Boris Novković and his band Noćna straža.
 He is a son of the prominent Croatian composer of popular music Đorđe Novković.
 During the existence of the former Yugoslavia with SR Croatia as its constituent country, the Croatian music scene contributed a lot to the federal Yugoslav pop and rock.
 The Croatian candidates were very successful in the former Yugoslav national preselection for the Eurovision Song Contest called Jugovizija.
 For several consecutive years, Yugoslavia in the Eurovision Song Contest was represented solely by Croatian artists: Doris Dragović in 1986; Novi fosili in 1987; Srebrna krila in 1988, the winners of the Eurovision Song Contest 1989 – the Croatian group Riva, and Tajči in 1990.